madtrick/simplekv/LOG.md

+# 03-09-2023

+- Sometimes when I shutdown a node the coordinator doesn't get a watch notification.
+I create a persistent recursive watch and after adding a node I didn't get the notification (I checked with the ZK CLI and the node had been created)

 # 02-09-2023

 - Right now the allocation of namespace items to the nodes is harcoded in the coordinator.
 If a node were to crash, another one would have to be created on the same host and port to be able to receive traffic